Phase I Regional Municipal Separate Storm Sewer System (MS4) Program

 Development of Proposed Changes to the Regional MS4 Permit

 The Regional MS4 Permit expired on June 27, 2018, but remains in effect under an administrative extension until it is reissued by the San Diego Water Board.
-The San Diego Water Board has begun the development of proposed changes to the Regional MS4 Permit and will hold public workshops on focus topics and proposed changes.
+The San Diego Water Board has begun the development of proposed changes to the Regional MS4 Permit and will hold focused meetings to discuss proposed changes to the Regional MS4 Permit and hear preliminary input from the Copermittees and interested person.
 In application for NPDES permit reissuance of the Regional MS4 Permit, the Copermittees submitted a Report of Waste Discharge (ROWD) on December 27, 2017.
 The ROWD summarizes the Copermittees' existing storm water programs and makes recommendations for updates and other modifications to the Regional MS4 Permit.

 Water Quality Improvement Plans